rseah145/smw-term2/lesson_8/Theory.md

 Secure Socket Tunneling Protocol (SSTP)
 * Employs PPP authentication techniques
 * Encapsulates the data packets in HTTP used through Web communications
-* Additionally uses an SSL channel for secure communication, SSL for data encryption between server and client,
+* Additionally uses an SSL channel for secure communication, SSL for data encryption between server and client.
+SSL has evolved into TLS